awelm/blog/content/posts/eng-productivity-tools.md

 ![News Feed Eradicator Image](/newsFeedEradicator.jpeg)

 3. [Trotto](https://www.trot.to/getting-started)\
-Lets you create Go Links very quickly.
+Lets you quickly create Go Links.
 The other Go Link extensions I’ve seen are built for enterprises and usually require company licenses.
 It’s much easier to get started with Trotto because it’s built for the individual first.
 Trotto is free and available on Chrome and Firefox.
 4. [Flow](https://enterflow.app/)\
 Lets you open and close a set of related tabs with one click.
-This reduces your tab clutter, which tends to translate into mental clutter.
+This reduces your tab clutter, which tends to cause mental clutter.
 Flow is free and only available on Chrome.
 ![Flow Image](/flow.png)
 > Flow is like Git branches for your browser
 ### Terminal and IDE Extensions
 If you aren't already using [iTerm2](https://iterm2.com/), [VS Code](https://code.visualstudio.com/), and [ZSH](https://opensource.com/article/19/9/getting-started-zsh), I'd highly recommend trying them out.
-Because these 3 tools are effectively the industry standard, the recommendations below assume you use them.
+Because these 3 tools are effectively the industry standard today, the recommendations below assume you use them.

 1. [vscodevim](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim)\
 A VS Code extension that provides Vim functionality inside your IDE.
 Using CLI Vim on the job is often impractical because it lacks the internal tooling that companies typically build around their preferred IDE.
 Most IDEs will have extensions that provide Vim or Emacs emulation, so you don't necessarily need to use VS Code to benefit from these extensions.